leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 ### #5 It increases the number of tasks you can complete each day.

-Because the software lets you dispatch orders in real-time, **drivers can complete more tasks during their runs**.
+Because the route delivery software lets you dispatch orders in real-time, **drivers can complete more tasks during their runs**.

 It also maintains workforce happiness, since any additional drop-offs or last-minute changes have the least travel distance.

 ### #6 It maximizes the use of your fleet capacity.

 A route optimization tool gives you **greater insight into the capacity of each vehicle in your fleet**.

 This helps you maximize output per vehicle by reducing idle cargo space, as well as maintain operational effectiveness [**when demand for delivery exceeds your capacities**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity").

 ### #7 It minimizes delays en route.

 **Reducing the number of minutes your drivers spend in traffic has a significant impact on the cost of your operations.**

 In fact, [**a recent survey**](https://www.mdpi.com/2071-1050/12/11/4660/pdf) found that productivity loss due to traffic congestion in 2018 was $87 billion.